roddhjav/apparmor.d/docs/development/integration.md

 **Directories**

-All the images come pre-configured with the lastest version of `apparmor.d` installed and running in the VM.
-The apparmor.d is mounted as `/home/user/Projects/apparmor.d`
+All the images come pre-configured with the latest version of `apparmor.d` installed and running in the VM. apparmor.d is mounted as `/home/user/Projects/apparmor.d`

 **Usage**

-On all images, `aa-update` can be used to rebuild and install latest version of the profiles. `p`, `pf`, and `pu` are two preconfigured aliases of `ps` that show the security status of processes. `htop` is also configured to show this status.
+On all images, `aa-update` can be used to rebuild and install the latest version of the profiles. `p`, `pf`, and `pu` are two preconfigured aliases of `ps` that show the security status of processes. `htop` is also configured to show this status.

 ## Tests